 This is perhaps my favorite model FM transmitter, the Continental 816R2:

 I have known this particular transmitter for almost twenty years.
 It was installed new at WFLY 92.3 MHz in August of 1986.
-I was reflecting on that today, as I replaced the bad 4CX250B driver tube that caused the output power to drop to 10 percent.
-The power control is via SCR‘s on the HV power supply, not the more common PA screen voltage adjustment.
+I was reflecting on that today, as I replaced the bad 4CX250B driver tube which caused the output power to drop to 10 percent.
+The power control is via SCRs on the HV power supply, not the more common PA screen voltage adjustment.
 That means the transmitter comes on with zero PA voltage and ramps up to full power.
 It makes the whole thing “smooth” like driving a Mercedes.

 - The SWR foldback did not work during an ice storm.
 This transmitter feeds an ERI antenna without heaters or radomes.
 About once every 2-3 years there is an ice buildup, which will cause the transmitter to fold back.
 In this case, the transmitter overloaded and went off the air instead.
 Traced back to a bad/dirty connector on the directional coupler.

-I like the Continental tube type transmitters, they are solid units that perform well and have years of reliable service, if properly maintained.
+I like the Continental tube-type transmitters, they are solid units that perform well and have years of reliable service if properly maintained.